scriptotek/php-google-books/readme.md

 Note that the `search()` method returns a generator that automatically fetches more results until the result list is depleted.
 If there are thousands of results this will of course take a *long* time to fetch, so you probably want to define a limit.
+Limits  can be defined as an option: `['maxResults' => 10]` inside the `GoogleBooks` class.

 ### Working with bookshelves